Srishti-1302/diabetes_prediction/README.md

 # diabetes_prediction
-Diabetes Prediction Model using pytorch
+Diabetes Prediction Model using pytorch.

 The dataset for this model can be [found here at Kaggle](https://www.kaggle.com/uciml/pima-indians-diabetes-database)